MetPX/sarracenia/docs/source/Contribution/Documentation.rst

 Code Style
 ----------

 We generally follow `PEP 8 <https://peps.python.org/pep-0008/>`_ standards for code formatting, and use `YAPF <https://github.com/google/yapf>`_ to automatically re-format code.
+One exception to PEP 8 is that we use a 119 character line length.

 For docstrings in code, we are following the Google Style Guide.
 These docstrings will be parsed into formatted documentation by Sphinx.